vain/slinp/README.md

 commands from STDIN (start, pause, reset) and is controlled by prescontrol.

-To sum it up, we get something like this:
+To sum it up, we get something like this (this sketch is not necessarily updated to reflect recent changes -- it's just an examply anyway):

 	+---------------+ +--------------+ +--------------+   +-------------+